codesver/codesver/README.md

 I have two final goals in my developer life.

 First, I want to be a full-stack developer including back-end, front-end and also mobile.
+Then it will be possible to create own site!

 Second, I want to develop an API such as Java Stream API, JPA or Retrofit2 so many developers can develop more easily.